In Celebration of the 250th Anniversary of the Stoughton singing school in 1774!

 MUSIC SUPPLEMENT

-Canon: Come Let Us Sing (1993) - music by Roger Hall
+Canon: Come Let Us Sing - words by William Billings/ music by Roger Hall

 Premiere Performance by the Old Stoughton Musical Society Chorus in their Bicentennial Concert

-held in Stoughton, Massachusetts in November of 1986.
+held in Stoughton on November 7, 1986.

-01: "Best of William Billings" (AMRC CD 0001) - 20 audio tracks
+02: Audio album -- "Best of William Billings" (AMRC CD 0001) - 20 audio tracks

-with choral music by Billings plus several radio interviews on WGBH-FM in Boston
+by Billings plus several radio interviews on WGBH-FM in Boston

 for the 200th anniversary of the Old Stoughton Musical Society in 1986

-with Roger Hall, and David McKay.
+with Roger L. Hall and Billings biographer, David P. McKay.

-02: "MAJESTY - Music by Williams Billings - 16 audio tracks
+03: Audio album -- Music by Williams Billings - 16 audio tracks

 performed by the Old Stoughton Musical Society Chorus and several Massachusetts church choirs,